xiaolaba/Serial-Port-Plotter-clone/README.md

 # Serial-Port-Plotter-clone
 try and uses Qt5 for the build test

-The source files and project clone from https://os.mbed.com/users/borislav/notebook/serial-port-plotter/
+The source files and project clone from <a href="https://os.mbed.com/users/borislav/notebook/serial-port-plotter/" target="blank">https://os.mbed.com/users/borislav/notebook/serial-port-plotter/  </a>
 as you want to build your own, go and get a copy;

 <a href="http://www.google.com" target="blank">google</a>